 These are names for both the tree and the delicious, energising drink that is made from the dried leaves.

-The people of the Jivaro tribe, who inhabit areas around northern Peru and eastern Ecuador by the Maranon River, refer to the tree as 'weisa'.
+The people of the Jivaro, who inhabit areas around northern Peru and eastern Ecuador by the Maranon River, refer to the tree as 'weisa'.

 In the now, nearly extinct Saparo (formerly Zaparo) language from the Ecuadorian borderlands, the guayusa tree is called 'kopiniak'.